dagvonkr/hof2/README.md

 # hof2

 Task #2

 <br>
-In the app, when you upload a image you can choose three different cropps.
+In the app, when you upload a image to your new post you can choose three different cropps.

 <br>
 I need the the dimentions for the choosen crop to be saved in the database: party --> images --> dimentions --> height and width.
-So if it the tall rectangle it will save the width: 375, height: 450.
+So if it is the tall rectangle it will save the width: 375, height: 450 to the database.
 <br>